 Linking OCaml binaries Last updated Feb 11, 2025

 Linking is the most complex build action.
-Not only can the linker produce either native or bytecode executables, it can also emit C object files that can then be linked to and called by C programs.
+Not only can the linker produce either native or bytecode executables, it can also emit C object files (from the same inputs) that can then be linked to and called by C programs.
 Furthermore, for bytecode linking, it can embed the vm interpreter (ocamlrun) in the emitted bytecode executable; alternatively, it can build a customized version of the interpreter containing the foreign libraries needed by the application code.
 In all cases, the user can choose from among standard, debug, and instrumented system runtimes, and where foreign libraries are involved, can choose between static and dynamic linking.

 Invoking the compiler (ocamlc, ocamlopt) without -c or -a tells it to produce an executable (unless you also pass -output-obj or -output-complete-obj; see below).